lukiwieser/baysed-chess/README.md

 * `--proc`:
   * Number of processor cores to use.
 * `--time`:
-  * Amount of second each engine has foreach turn.
+  * Amount of seconds each engine has for each turn.
 * `--nodes`:
   * Number of nodes each engine can compute each turn.
 * `--stockfish_elo`: